The ITF Young Seniors, Seniors and Super-Seniors World Team Championships are the premier team events on the ITF Seniors

 Nations can nominate teams of up to four players, and each tie consists of a best-of-three rubbers format with two singles and a doubles.

 The Young Seniors, Seniors and Super-Seniors World Team Championships, which normally take place at separate venues and dates, are held annually all over the world in a different country each year.

 South Africa, Australia, New Zealand, USA and various venues around Europe and South America have all taken their turn to host the tournament.

 For the hosts, the Young Seniors, Seniors and Super-Seniors World Team Championships provides a great opportunity to welcome 100s of veteran players to their country and region, and more specifically to their club.

 The team events normally preceed the individual events by one week at the same venue, so after representing their nation many players stay on to compete for individual honours.

 Formats of play

-Click the link below to view the potential formats of play, depending on how many teams enter each event, for the ITF Young Seniors, Senior and Super-Senior World Team Championships.
+The Format of Play applied depends on how many teams enter each event, for the ITF Young Seniors, Senior and Super-Senior World Team Championships.
 The most up to date formats of play will be published prior to the 2017 Young Seniors World Championships.